moritz-konarski/explore_programming/rust/notes/06_packages_crates_modules.md

-# Chapter 7: Managing Growing Projects with Packages, Crates, and Modules
+# Managing Growing Projects with Packages, Crates, and Modules

 - with large projects organization becomes super important to stay on top of things